fujiwara/lambroll/README.md

 lambroll is a minimal deployment tool for [AWS Lambda](https://aws.amazon.com/lambda/).

-lambroll does only,
+lambroll does,

+- Create a function.
-- Create a function
+- Create a Zip archive from local directory.
-- Update function code / configuration
+- Update function code / configuration.

+That's all.

 lambrole does not,

-- Manage resources related to the Lambda function
+- Manage resources related to the Lambda function.
-  - e.g. IAM Role, Triggers, API Gateway, etc.
+  - e.g. IAM Role, function triggers, API Gateway, etc.
+- Build native extensions for Linux (AWS Lambda running environment).

 When you hope to manage these resources, we recommend other deployment tools ([AWS SAM](https://aws.amazon.com/serverless/sam/), [Serverless Framework](https://serverless.com/), etc.).